-Supanova Pop Culture Expo is dedicated to providing a safe and harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance (including costumes), body size, race, or religion.
+Supanova Comic Con & Gaming is dedicated to providing a welcoming and harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance (including costumes), body size, race, or religion.

 We do not tolerate harassment, bullying, or assault of participants in any form.
 Sexual language and imagery is not appropriate for any venue, including talks.
 Participants violating these rules may be sanctioned or expelled from the event without a refund at the discretion of the organisers, or authorities may be contacted.